TRK360/C_Sharp-Projects/README.md

 In the following scenarios, I will identify each with a preface of Front-End or Back-End referencing the specific scenario gaol.
 <br />

-**-Back-End  Building Data Entity Model and scaffolding CRUD Pages-**
+**- Back-End  Building Data Entity Model and scaffolding CRUD Pages -**

   This Story introduced the core of the future work.
 I received a Schema for generating a class which would produce a DataBase on a pre-determined
   SQL Server accessible to other parts of the Web MVC App.
 Per the code snippet below, as well as adding a Db Set Command in the Identity controller.